yellowme/interview/ios/README.md

 We are Pokemon fans!
 So the main view must be a list of pokemons taken from the [Pokeapi](https://pokeapi.co/).

-Your goal is to create an application that handles the logic to allow the user login and see the main view any time he launches the app.
+Your goal is to create an application that handles the logic to allow the user login and see the main view any time they launch the app.

 If any special requirements have been conveyed to you from your interview team, they supercede the following: